tytydraco/yessleep/out/My_prom_date_was_a_cryptid.md

 That's when I noticed something dangling from one of his severed arms.

-Upon further inspection, I saw that it was one of the drawings I made for him, when I first asked him to the Prom.
-A drawing of him and me, in a suit and dress respectively, holding hands, a ray of sunshine in the sky above us.
+Upon further inspection, I saw that it was one of the drawings I had made for him, when I first asked him to the Prom.
+A drawing of him and me, in a suit and dress respectively, holding hands, a ray of sunshine suspended in the sky above us.

 But before I could react, my Prom date's eyes closed, and his body stopped moving.